PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 to this slick and fast site you're browsing now !

 I wanted to start with something simple and short, yet have some immediate results we can enjoy.
-You know, the kind of instant gratification you get by watching a [Bob Ross](https://www.youtube.com/watch?v=l141Y0x8om0) episode, a method which
+You know, the kind of instant gratification you get by watching a [Bob Ross](https://www.youtube.com/watch?v=VrCREP8Aae8) episode.
-I believe to be one of the most efficient forms of communication.
-So let's explore something, that with a little bit of effort, might give us just that, screen space shadows :smile:
+A method which I believe to be one of the most efficient forms of communication.
+So let's explore something that with a little bit of effort, might give us just that, time for some screen space shadows :smile:

 ## Screenshots

 Here is a wild west motorcycle (courtesy of [Matija Švaco](https://sketchfab.com/3d-models/wild-west-motorcycle-6038a0b13fbe434f901af27fec8391ab)) without any shadows.
 {{< figure src="/media/post_sss_active_nothing.png" alt="image" caption="No shadows" class="center" >}}

-If we enable shadow mapping, we can introduce some nice large-scale detail.
+If we enable shadow mapping, we can introduce some nice large-scale detail, a nice first step.
 {{< figure src="/media/post_sss_active_sm.png" alt="image" caption="Shadow mapping" class="center" >}}

-If we enable screen space shadows, we can introduce some nice small-scalle detail.
+What if we enable screen space shadows ?
+Well, we get some nice  small-scale detail.
 {{< figure src="/media/post_sss_active_sss.png" alt="image" caption="Screen space shadows" class="center" >}}

-If we enable both, we can get the best of both worlds.
+The key lies in enabling both as we can get the best of both worlds.
 {{< figure src="/media/post_sss_active_sm_sss.png" alt="image" caption="Shadow mapping + Screen space shadows" class="center" >}}

 Let's have a look at a side by side comparison.
+Beautiful, isn't it?
 {{< figure src="/media/post_sss_comparison.png" alt="image" caption="Shadow mapping without and with screen space shadows" class="center" >}}

 ## Observations

 Loss of small-scale detail when doing shadow mapping is a typical problem, especially with lights that aim to cover a large portion of the scene (like directional lights).
-As we've observed, screen space shadows can help, quite effectively.
-Before we explore our approach in further detail, let's see what happens in most of the games we enjoy:
+As we've seen, screen space shadows can help a lot but before we explore them in further detail, let's see what happens in most of the games we enjoy:

 - The player is allowed to keep increasing the shadow resolution.
-It's costly but it works and it's the most common case.
+It's costly approach but it works and it happens to be the most common.
 - The player sees lights with very high shadow resolution, during key moments like character close-ups.
-This approach doesn't suffer from typical screen space issues but it does involve the cost of manually tweaking lights, per scene.
+This approach doesn't suffer from typical screen space issues but it does involve the hard work of manually tweaking lights, per scene.
 - The player gets the extra treatment that is screen space shadows.
-In some cases the shadows are aided by information from other render passes, which helps alleviate some screen space issues even further.
+In some cases the shadows are even aided by information from other render passes, which helps alleviate some screen space issues even further.

 An example of some good looking screen space shadows from Remedy Entertainment.